Crêpes Suzette

 3. Step 3:

-Then add a pinch of salt and melted butter.
-Pour the milk into the dough and gradually add the flour.
-Knead a homogeneous, liquid, pancake dough without lumps.
+Add a pinch of salt and the melted butter.
+Pour in the milk and gradually whisk in the flour, mixing to a smooth, thin, lump-free batter.

 4. Step 4: